angrymouse/papers/data-access-networks.md

 But SPV haves few lacks:
 - It is very complex to use it with Proof of Stake blockchains.
 - Lite nodes require healthy altruistic full nodes in network.
-- Not suitable for smart contracts platforms.
+- Not suitable for smart contracts platforms, as there's big contract state needed to confirm.